HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Scalability
 As I mentioned above, we planned an environment transition step by step.
-So I had to enable smooth conversion among heterogeneous environments such as 2D, 3D, animal and clinic.
+Thus, I had to enable smooth conversion among heterogeneous environments such as 2D, 3D, animal and clinic.
 Also, as we needed repetitive experiments for improving system performance like reward shaping, various settings for experiments had to be managed conveniently.
 I achieved this purpose via abstract and inheritance structure.

 ###### Compatibility
-It was necessary for implementing RL algorithm to verify its own performance through unit test.
+It was necessary for implemented RL algorithm to be verified based on unit test.
-Performance verification ran on  [Atari gym](https://gym.openai.com/envs/#atari).
+We used [Atari gym](https://gym.openai.com/envs/#atari) environment for test.
 And I had to consider standard communication protocol connecting with heterogeneously external devices.
 For this reason, I designed this system by using de facto standard systems such as [openai-gym](https://gym.openai.com/) and [ROS](http://www.ros.org/).